Italy Driving Advice and Car Hire Info

 Driving In Italy

-Road conditions are generally good all over.
-Driving standards are relatively high though Italian drivers in Cities tend to drive quickly, will tailgate and use their horn a lot, especially when sat in traffic.
+Road conditions are generally good on all main routes in Italy.
+Driving standards are relatively high though Italian drivers in cities tend to drive quickly, will tailgate and use their horn a lot, especially when sat in traffic.
 Italy has over 5,600 kilometers (3,480 mi.) of Autostrada, or superhighways which tend to be driven at very high speeds.
-Driving abroad in Italian cities with historic centres can be stressful due to the usual unfamiliarity with one way systems etc, but also due to the restrictions mentioned above around driving in historic zones.
+Driving abroad in Italian cities with historic centres can be stressful due to the usual unfamiliarity with one way systems etc, but also due to possible restrictions around driving in historic zones.
 You should check restrictions with your hotel at the time of booking and also make sure they have parking.
 If you have to park miles away from your hotel, it negates the benefit of staying in the centre to some extent.
+A number of Italian cities also operate low emmission zones which limit vehicle access at certain times.
+Details can be found here.
+Expect scooters and motorbikes to make erratic manouveres when negotiating traffic in busy city centres.

 Italy has a strict policy of imposing on-the-spot fines’ for minor traffic offences.
 These range typically between €150 – 250.
 General rules are below, but its easy to be caught out.
 You should therefore carry enough cash to pay a fine if required.